 As the saying doesn’t quite go, three things are unavoidable in life: death, taxes and crowds thronging the Trevi fountain.
 But whilst it can seem like there’s a teeming mass of humanity crowding the narrow steps around the Trevi fountain taking photographs, slurping ice-creams and lobbing coins at all times of day and night, if you’re smart you can plan your visit to avoid the worst of the crowds.

 If you want to see the Trevi at its glorious best, then you’re going to have to visit at some pretty unsociable times.
-Gazing on the fountain at dawn, just as the sun comes up, is an unforgettable experience, and you won’t have to jostle for a front row view - there’s barely anyone here at this time.
+Gazing on the fountain at dawn, just as the sun comes up, is an unforgettable experience.
+While the square won't be deserted, you won’t have to jostle too hard for a front-row view - there’s barely anyone here at this time.

 Alternatively, the Trevi fountain is almost indescribably romantic in the dead of night, long after almost everyone else has gone to bed.
 This is when Anita Ekberg makes her iconic impromptu plunge in La Dolce Vita - follow in her footsteps to arrive at the fountain in the small hours, but resist the urge to take a dip - a hefty fine awaits.